Jamie-R24/CS-587-Capstone-Project/ENV_LAUNCH.md

 ### Dataset Requirement

-The UNSW-NB15 dataset must be in the `training_data/` directory:
+The UNSW-NB15 dataset can be downloaded [here](https://www.kaggle.com/datasets/programmer3/unsw-nb15-dataset?resource=download) and must be in the `training_data/` directory:

 ```bash
 ls -lh training_data/UNSW_NB15.csv